Introduction to NumPyro#

 scale = numpyro.sample("scale", dist.Exponential(1))

-# Define likelihood with a data plate
+# define likelihood with a data plate

 with numpyro.plate("data_plate", len(data)):